weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 #### Step 3: Use the image

 You can now push your image to your favorite registry or reference it locally in your Weaviate `docker-compose.yml` using the Docker tag `distilroberta-inference`.

+Note: When using a custom image, you have the option of using the `USE_SENTENCE_TRANSFORMERS_VECTORIZER` environment variable to use the `sentence-transformer` vectorizer instead of the default vectorizer (from the `transformers` library).

 ### Option 3: A private or local model